-- Students can register for up to 6 internship credit hours (up to 3 credits per semester, 2 semester maximum).
+- Students can register from 1 to 6 internship credit hours.

 - Students who work in a health related setting might be able to negotiate an internship at their current job.
 Keep in mind that the goal of the internship is to learn something new.
 To receive academic credit for an internship at your current employment, it must consist of responsibilities above and beyond your regular working hours.
 You will work with your supervisor to construct goals that will be approved by the course instructor.